Trump derangement syndrome: Examples of use

+2018

 Senator Rand Paul has cited the so-called syndrome several times.
 In a July 16, 2018, interview he said investigators should simply focus on election security and stop "accusing Trump of collusion with the Russians and all this craziness that's not true"—accusations which he said were entirely motivated by "Trump derangement syndrome".

 Trump used the term in a tweet following the 2018 Russia–United States Summit in Helsinki: "Some people HATE the fact that I got along well with President Putin of Russia.
 They would rather go to war than see this.
 It's called Trump Derangement Syndrome!"
 He also used it in a tweet about Alan Dershowitz's book The Case Against Impeaching Trump: ".@AlanDersh, a brilliant lawyer, who although a Liberal Democrat who probably didn't vote for me, has discussed the Witch Hunt with great clarity and in a very positive way.
 He has written a new and very important book called 'The Case Against Impeaching Trump', which I would encourage all people with Trump Derangement Syndrome to read!"

-In July 2018, Jeanine Pirro was a guest on The View to promote her newly published book.
+In July 2018, Jeanine Pirro was a guest on The View to promote her newly published book Liars, Leakers, and Liberals: The Case Against the Anti-Trump Conspiracy.
 While she was responding to a question about how the "deep state" really works, she accused co-host Whoopi Goldberg of suffering from Trump derangement syndrome.
 That same month, Eric Zorn wrote in the Chicago Tribune that the syndrome afflicts Trump's supporters more than his critics, as "what Team Trump is calling derangement is, in most cases, rational concern about his behavior and the direction he's taking the country....
 The true Trump Derangement Syndrome loose on the land is the delusion suffered by those who still think he's going to make this country a better place for average people."

 Sarah Huckabee Sanders, White House Press Secretary in the first Trump administration, made use of the term online.

 In August 2018, Trump White House Press Secretary Sarah Huckabee Sanders used the term in a tweet: "Trump Derangement Syndrome is becoming a major epidemic among Democrats.
 Instead of freaking out about the booming Trump economy why not celebrate it?"